In this section

 Fay has published articles in Critical Public Health, Contemporary Drug Problems, International Journal of Drug Policy, Journal of Media and Culture, and co-edited a themed collection on 'Drugged Pleasures' for the International Journal of Drug Policy.
 She currently has a book under contract at Routledge with the provisional title: ‘Injecting bodies in more-than-human worlds’.

-Fay is on the editorial board at the International Journal of Drug Policy, a co-convenor of the BSA New Materialisms Study Group, and a member of the Centre for Invention and Social Process.
+Fay is on the editorial boards of the International Journal of Drug Policy and the Sociology of Health & Illness.
+She co-convenes the BSA Study Groups on New Materialisms and Medical Sociology (London).
+She is a member of the London Conference in Critical Thought (LCCT) collective, and Goldsmiths' Centre for Invention and Social Process.

 See Fay's research outputs on Goldsmiths Research Online.